How to Start a Winery: 5 Steps to Starting a Wine Business

 Like any other small business owner, winemakers pay for a ton of their smaller expenses on business credit cards, and tend to carry a large balance when they’re first starting out.
 To mitigate your initial interest charges, choose a credit card with a long 0% intro APR period, which lets you carry a balance interest-free for the duration of that introductory period.

-Look into the American Express Blue Business Plus, which has a 15-month-long interest-free introductory period—one of the longest on the market—and no annual fee.
-Just know that after your 15 interest-free months are up, a variable APR sets in at a rate depending on your creditworthiness.
+Look into the American Express Blue Business Plus, which has a 12-month-long interest-free introductory period and no annual fee.
+Just know that after your 12 interest-free months are up, a variable APR sets in at a rate depending on your creditworthiness.
 This rate will also vary with the market, so check the issuer’s terms and conditions for the latest APR information.

 If you’re not keen on investing so much capital into a full-blown winery, you can still assume a hands-on role in the wine business.
 Just consider an alternative business model, instead.